-The fair values of the Company's cash and cash equivalent, accounts receivable and trade and other payables approximate their carrying values because of the short-term nature of these instruments.
+The fair values of the Company's accounts receivable and accounts payables approximate their carrying values because of the short-term nature of these instruments.

 The Company's financial instruments are exposed to certain financial risks, including currency risk, credit risk, liquidity risk, interest risk and commodity price risk.